Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Use warning signs to prevent unauthorized entry to the confined space.

 Anyone working in a confined space must be constantly alert for any changing conditions within the confined space.
 In the event of an alarm from monitoring equipment or any other indication of danger, workers should immediately leave the confined space.

-Another worker, the attendant (also knowns as the Safety Watch or Standby), is posted outside the confined space and continuously monitors the workers inside the confined space.
-The Safety Watch has the following duties:
+At least one other worker, the attendant (also known as the safety watch or standby), is posted outside the confined space and continuously monitors the workers inside the confined space.
+The attendant has the following duties: